1m5/1m5-java/README.md

 #### WiFi-Direct

 WiFi-Direct has a very limited range and few frequencies so it's not too difficult to brute force a local WiFi frequency.
+Globally it would be practically impossible.

 #### Full Spectrum Radio

-Attempting to listen to all frequencies in the full radio spectrum attempting correlation would be extremely difficult unless radio triangulation is successful.
-If the radio is kept mobile, this attack would be extremely difficult to pull off.
+Attempting to listen to all frequencies globally in the full radio spectrum attempting correlation is impossible due to limited ranges of lower powered sources, although locally it could be possible yet expensive.
+If the radio is kept mobile, this attack would be extremely difficult to pull off even locally.
+This network client is expected to use forms of frequency hopping and layered encryption making this even further unlikely to be possible.

 #### LiFi
+Brute force of a light fidelity would require direct line-of-sight of all entry and exit points of a network using LiFi.
+If this LiFi network is just a local one among a few peers, this would not be difficult unless encryption is used.
+1M5 will be using LiFi to connect people globally thus making brute force through this client impossible unless every LiFi mechanism secretly had a listener on it (added by manufacturer).
+With the use of layered E2EE (End-to-End Encryption), the ability to correlate the entire network will still be highly unlikely.

 #### 1M5

 The 1M5 network is slated to provide random delays across its nodes, extended persistent delays (e.g. up to months), and bandwidth throttling on streams to help combat this attack at the application layer.
 In addition, trying to brute force 1M5 users will be even more difficult as the ManCon lowers in value as multiple networks are used per request requiring watching all messages across all participating networks trying to correlate them all.
+End-to-end enryption is used with every message between peers and these messages are wrapped by each network's encryption mechanism e.g. I2P, Tor, etc.

 ### Timing